veggiemonk/awesome-docker/README.md

 ### Testing

 - [Container Structure Test](https://github.com/GoogleContainerTools/container-structure-test) - A framework to validate the structure of an image by checking the outputs of commands or the contents of the filesystem.
-By [@GoogleCloudPlatform][GoogleCloudPlatform]
+By [@GoogleContainerTools][GoogleContainerTools]
 - [dgoss](https://github.com/aelsabbahy/goss/tree/master/extras/dgoss) - A fast YAML based tool for validating docker containers.
 - [DockerSpec](https://github.com/zuazo/dockerspec) - A small Ruby Gem to run RSpec and Serverspec, Infrataster and Capybara tests against Dockerfiles or Docker images easily.
 By [@zuazo](https://github.com/zuazo)
 - [Dockunit](https://github.com/dockunit/platform) :skull: - Docker based integration tests.
 A simple Node based utility for running Docker based unit tests.
 By [@dockunit](https://github.com/dockunit)